JohannesVolk/JohannesVolk/README.md

 I am studying Computer Science at the Technical University of Munich.
 My main areas of study are Machine Learning and Computer Vision.

-I have been nominated by TUM to do an international double degree in cooperation with the M.Sc.
-Data Science at the University of Queensland in Australia starting February 2024.

 ## Check out some of the stuff I've previously worked on

 ### [Point-Set Alignment Using Weak Labels](https://github.com/wngTn/synthetic_dcp)